Quriosity0/Houses-in-the-battlefield/README.md

 welcome the old branch of github page of GMod map named 'Houses in the battlefield'

+this branch contains old versions of vmf, thumbnail and bsp files.
+You can play and edit this any way you want

-if you want to upload your edited map - just put my name in description as the original author
+if you want to upload your edited version of map - just put my name in description as the original author

 note: this branch of repository will NOT be updated anymore